 How much time do you need to visit the Duomo in Milan?

-How long are the lines for the Entrance and the Elevator?
+How long are the lines for the Entrance and the Elevator of Duomo Milan?

 • High Season (April to September, Christmas, and Easter): During these months, the crowds are huge.
 The line to get into the cathedral can mean a wait of 30 to 60 minutes.
 If you also want to take the elevator up to the terraces, get ready for a second line that can add another 20 to 30 minutes to your wait.